-COVID, Lecture Delivery:
+Lecture Delivery:

 The lectures are all delivered in the virtual mode.
-The students must attend the webex live lecture presentations as scheduled.
-The link for the lecture presentation is: https://uoguelph.webex.com/meet/rmuresan
+The students must attend the Zoom live lecture presentations as scheduled.
+The link for the lecture presentation is posted on engg3640 CourseLink

-COVID, Laboratory Delivery:
+Laboratory Delivery:

 1) Face-to-Face (FTF) Laboratory Delivery.
 For as long as it is permissible by the University regulations, the laboratory for the course will be delivered in FTF mode.
-For the FTF lab delivery, we require that groups of 4 students should be formed and at least 1 and at most 2 students per group should be participating to the in-lab activity in order to meet the social distancing requirements.
-Also, the students will be instructed how to follow all COVID safety requirements.
-The other members of the group (not present in the lab) must connect using virtual technology and contribute to the lab work through virtual activity.
-This must be done during the lab hours, and the students are encouraged to work in virtual mode outside the lab hours in order to complete their laboratory work.
-I addition, the students should rotate their participation to the FTF in-lab activity, meaning that every other week if possible different members of the group should participate to the in-lab activity.
-This is to allow all students to gain their necessary hands-on engineering experience.
-If there are students that cannot attend the in-lab activity (due to justifiable reasons) they should try to join a group where they can contribute for the lab through virtual work and the other members agree to this virtual only participation.
+For the FTF lab delivery, we require that groups of 3 students should be formed and all students must attend the laboratory sessions in the lab.
+This is important, so all students will gain much-needed engineering experience.

 2) COVID Development, Alternative to the FTF Lab Delivery.
-In the case that a new situation related to COVID development will take place during the progression of the fall term (F20), the requirements for the FTF laboratory meetings will be changed to virtual meetings.
+In the case that a new situation related to COVID development will take place during the progression of the fall term (F21), the requirements for the FTF laboratory meetings will be changed to virtual meetings.
 The laboratory marking scheme will remain unchanged.
 However, we will make the necessary laboratory adjustments to the laboratory requirements to accommodate the online laboratory delivery.
 These might include (but not limited to): providing of take home boards, omission of experimental laboratory demos and addition of virtual demos (where possible) or demo reports describing demo procedures.